hardscrabble/hardscrabble.github.io/_posts/2013-11-30-this-is-my-suitcase.md

 [^isa]: the memory of one myspace band called "isa" continues to haunt / elude me

+I'm bummed I never saw them live, but they kind of only existed on the internet anyway?
+To me.

 When I made my short film ["I'm So Happy I'm Ecstatic"](https://vimeo.com/11394296) I knew I needed to include one of their songs.
 I'm really glad it's in there.

 <blockquote class="twitter-tweet" lang="en"><p><a href="https://twitter.com/maxjacobson">@maxjacobson</a> go ahead!  send us the video when you&#39;re done if you can!  and you can hear songs from keys this friday on our myspace!</p>&mdash; this is my suitcase (@suitcaseband) <a href="https://twitter.com/suitcaseband/statuses/3391561631">August 18, 2009</a></blockquote>